Current college students and recent grads weigh in.

 Air freshener and/or Febreze Dorm rooms can get smelly, usually with cooking odors, often from down the hall.
 Colleges rightly classify candles as a fire hazard.

 Reusable water bottle Using one is eco-friendly and less expensive than purchasing individual water bottles.
-And it can hold more than water.
+Plus it can hold more than water.

 Stamps Sometimes they want to mail a card, maybe even to you.